everslick/SNL/README.md

     change to the source directory      ... cd SNL edit the Makefile to fit your needs ... vi Makefile compile the library                 ... make
-    compile the demo programms          ... make demo install the library and headers     ... make install
+    create the API documentation        ... make doc compile the demo programms          ... make demo install the library and headers     ... make install remove binary and object files      ... make clean

-    to uninstall library and docs do    ... make uninstall
+    uninstall library and docs          ... make uninstall

 Feedback
 --------

-Please report bugs and feature requests to <clemens@1541.org>.
+Please report bugs and feature requests to <clemens@1541.org> or use the issue tracker on github.